Severe Weather: What to Do and How to Stay Safe

 3. Create a Plan for Where to Go and What to Do

-In certain places, it’s not a question of whether a hail storm or tornado will strike, but when.
-No matter where you live, it makes good sense to prepare in advance so you’re ready to react quickly if you ever need to.
-Start by identifying where to seek shelter if a tornado should touch down, or what outside items need to be sheltered.
-Select an area without windows, and on the lowest floor possible.
-If you have a basement, use it.
-If you’re in a high rise, taking shelter in your closet or bathroom is recommended.
+In Alberta, it’s not a question of whether a hailstorm will strike, but when.
+That’s why it makes good sense to prepare in advance so you’re ready to react quickly if you ever need to.
+Start by identifying where to seek shelter if a hailstorm starts and determine what outside items need to be sheltered.
+Select an area without windows as with hail there is always a potential for glass to break.

 Keep fire extinguishers handy and teach everyone in your home how to use them.
 You’ll also want to have fresh batteries and a battery-powered TV or radio on hand to stay informed if the power goes out.